tosca-har/pngscene/README.md

-# Communicating Material Culture Diversity by Creating 3D Online or Virtual Reality Scenes or Games with Three.js (DRAFT)
+# Communicating Material Culture Diversity by Creating 3D Online or Virtual Reality Scenes using Three.js with the option of transforming these into games.(DRAFT)

 ## Kristine Hardy & Mathieu Leclerc

 ### This guide shows how to use the Three.js javascript library to create a website with 3D models to illustrate the diversity of the pottery technologies of communities in the Papua New Guinea area.
 Selecting a vessel model reveals information on the community and their ceramics.
 The website is also able to be viewed in Virtual Reality (VR) and can be the basis for a matching puzzle.
+The aim of the puzzle is to match the vessel to the community.
+Selecting a torus shows the information about the pottery and if the vessel is dragged onto the correct torus the background colour will change.

 The use of interactive 3D models in websites enables examples of archaeological and historical material culture to be presented more effectively and has the potential to increase community engagement with the research.
 This ability can be further exploited by using WebXR to make the websites viewable in virtual reality (VR), with larger models with increased manipulability.